philiplb/CRUDlex/docs/api/MySQLData.rst

         :returns: string|null the new UUID or null if this instance isn't configured to do so

+    .. php:method:: enrichWithManyField($idToData, $manyField)

+        Enriches the given mapping of entity id to raw entity data with some many-to-many data.

+        :type $idToData: array
+        :param $idToData: a reference to the map entity id to raw entity data
+        :param $manyField:

+    .. php:method:: enrichWithMany($rows)

+        Fetches to the rows belonging many-to-many entries and adds them to the rows.

+        :type $rows: array
+        :param $rows: the rows to enrich
+        :returns: array the enriched rows

+    .. php:method:: saveMany(Entity $entity)

+        First, deletes all to the given entity related many-to-many entries from the DB
+        and then writes them again.

+        :type $entity: Entity
+        :param $entity: the entity to save the many-to-many entries of

     .. php:method:: __construct(EntityDefinition $definition, FileProcessorInterface $fileProcessor, $database, $useUUIDs)

         Constructor.